ZhaoXiangXML/test/README.md

 The browser version is to make develop UI and business logic easier, it's not intended to be published to the end users.

+The apps will be distributed as download packages for each platform.
+Automatic update of HTML5 code should be implemented as a later process of this project.

-Most part of the Call Management Hershey Wedding code can be reused, except where to access database or camera
+Most part of the Call Management Hershey Wedding code can be reused, except where to access database or camera.

 ## 2. Project Architecture